 This nettle pesto is oil-free and filled with fiber.
 It is made with blanched nettles and cashew nuts.
 For this pesto, you can also use frozen nettles.

-I love this pesto as a bread spread.
-It also makes a good pasta sauce.
+- Healthy: Nettle is a nutrient-rich plant that is high in vitamins and minerals.
 Nettles have a good amount of calcium, magnesium, and folate.
 In terms of vitamins, it is high in C-vitamin, E-vitamin, B-vitamins, and A-vitamin.
+Cashews are a good source of healthy fats and protein.
+This pesto recipe can provide a nutritious boost to your diet.

 This pesto does not taste that much for the nettles since it has roasted cashews, perfect for those unsure of nettle taste.
 If you want it to taste more, you can use plain cashews without roasting them.